Skip to main content

 Definition

 The accumulated cost of shortcuts, expedient decisions, and deferred maintenance in a codebase.
 Like financial debt, technical debt accrues "interest" in the form of slower development velocity, more bugs, and higher onboarding friction for new engineers.
+The term was coined by Ward Cunningham in 1992; his original explanation clarifies that he intended debt as a metaphor for shipping code that reflects a preliminary understanding of the problem, not for deliberately writing sloppy code.
 PMs must balance feature delivery with regular technical debt paydown to maintain long-term team productivity.
+The technical debt roadmap template provides a format for tracking and planning paydown work, and the Technical PM Handbook covers how to advocate for tech debt investment with stakeholders.

 Why It Matters for Product Managers